Imtiazkarimik23/ATFuzzer/README.md

 **utilityFunctions.py**: implements support functions for the execution of the main program.

-**results**: directory containg the results of each ATFuzzer execution.
+**results**: directory containing the results of each ATFuzzer execution.